Koromix/rygel/web/koffi.dev/migration.md

 console.log(ret);
 ```

-Koffi 1.x only supported [transient callbacks](callbacks.md#callbacks), you must use Koffi 2.x for registered callbacks.
+Koffi 1.x only supported [transient callbacks](callbacks.md#javascript-callbacks), you must use Koffi 2.x for registered callbacks.

 ```{note}
 The function `koffi.proto()` was introduced in Koffi 2.4, it was called `koffi.callback()` in earlier versions.
 ```

-### Opaque types
+### Opaque type changes

 In Koffi 1.x, opaque handles were defined in a way that made them usable directly as parameter and return types, obscuring the underlying pointer.
 Now, in Koffi 2.0, you must use them through a pointer, and use an array for output parameters.